Skip to main content

 To get better is to read someone better than you

-Written by April Zhang on Wednesday, 04 October 2023.
+Written by April Zhang on Wednesday, 23 October 2024.
 Posted in Chinese Writing Contest

 To get better is to read someone better than you

-As the contest is closed, it is fitting to talk a little bit about handling rejection.
+So, let’s talk a little bit about handling rejection.

 Perhaps your story doesn’t have a clear structure or your poem lacks a spirit.
 If you take writing seriously, rejections will force you to think hard on areas that you can improve.